jlangch/venice/doc/readme/start.md

   - install Maven locally to the REPL in the `tools` dir.
 Maven is used to download (if required so), additional 3rdParty packages with its dependencies.
 It's only used when you need additional packages like the Apache-POI libraries for dealing with Excel files.
-  - download the Jansi library from the Maven repository to the `libs` dir
   - extract some example Venice scripts to the `scripts` dir
   - create a launcher shell script `repl.bat` for Windows and `repl.sh` for all other OS